pklink/dotor/README.md

 # Dotor [![Build Status](https://travis-ci.org/pklink/dotor.png?branch=master)](https://travis-ci.org/pklink/dotor) [![Scrutinizer Quality Score](https://scrutinizer-ci.com/g/pklink/dotor/badges/quality-score.png?s=8339e7587ee2f331e692d29a304f4e97d2455fac)](https://scrutinizer-ci.com/g/pklink/dotor/)

-Dotor is a simple library for PHP 5.3 and higher to access an array by using dot notification.
+Dotor is a library for PHP 5.4 and higher to access an array by using dot notification.
 This can be useful for handling array configurations or so…

 ## Installation